ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 [^issue] https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/71

-The algorithm used to compare a condition ECT against the ACS is stateless; it depends only on the condition ECT being compared and the contents of the ACS at the time of the comparison.

 A Verifier SHALL iterate over all ACS entries and SHALL attempt to match the condition ECT against each ACS entry using the algorithm described in {{sec-match-one-condition-ect}}.
 A Verifier SHALL create a "matched entries" set, and SHALL populate it with all ACS entries which matched the condition ECT.